 In terms of energy, we often see the human body as a consumer.
 But what if we thought about people not only as energy eaters, but also as energy generators?
 At Energeticon, a permanent exhibition on energy development in Alsdorf, Germany, you can actually see the human body as a mini power plant.

-According to the United Nations, 45% of fruit and vegetables spoil before they reach the market.
-This means that almost half of the labor and investments are squandered as well.
-Instead of trying to double production to compensate for the losses, an inventive young Belgian product developer decided to tackle the root cause: storage!
+According to the United Nations, 45% of fruit and vegetables spoil before they reach the market, squandering almost half of the labor and investments.
+Instead of trying to double production, an inventive young Belgian product developer decided to tackle the root cause: storage!

 Getting mugged at gunpoint is a frightening experience we all hope to avoid.
 Having your personal possessions taken is hard enough, but it’s nothing compared to the psychological and often even physical damage.
 Maria*, a young mother from Venezuela experienced just this when she was shot in the eye while being robbed.